 What is the ideal length of a real estate contract?

-Host: 100 days are the ideal maximum length of a real estate contract.
+Host: 100 days is the ideal maximum length of a real estate contract.
 Don’t sign contracts for more than 100 days or else consumers will be held captive.
 They won’t know how hard the agents will work especially if they don’t see them.
 The limited duration of 100 days is feasible for buyers, and for the sellers, it’ll be fine if it’s 60 days or less.
 Typically, homes will sell within days or weeks.
-Sellers just needs to assess the house at a price point that will be attractive in the market.
+Sellers just need to assess the house at a price point that will be attractive in the market.

 Listen to the full show here: